olioapps/sitka/README.md

 ### React web usage
-When `createStore` or `createSitkaMeta` is called on a Sitka instance, the instance itself is automatically added to the redux store under the key `__sitka__` so it can be conveniently accessed.
+When `createStore` or `createSitkaMeta` is called on a Sitka instance, the instance itself is automatically added to the Redux store under the key `__sitka__` so it can be conveniently accessed.
 Redux connected components can access the instance via that key, and invoke any of the methods available to the modules.
 As before, this will automatically dispatch that action.

-In the entry point of your React app (usually `index.tsx` or `index.jsx`), create the Sitka-connected store, and pass it to the rest of your app using `react-redux` connect:
+In the entry point of your React app (usually `index.tsx` or `index.jsx`), create the Sitka-connected store, and pass it to the rest of your app using `react-Redux` connect:
 ```tsx
 const store: Store = createCoreAppStore()